sasiqwerty/fv-notes/source-files/basics/classify.md

 # Classification Systems

-## A B Classification system
+## A/B Classification system

-Since the Since the 1970s, ADRs have traditionally been classified into two broad categories: Types A and B. The usual characteristics of these different types of reactions are contrasted, followed by some examples:
+Since the 1970s, ADRs have traditionally been classified into two broad categories: Types A and B. The usual characteristics of these different types of reactions are contrasted, followed by some examples:

-- It is considered to be type A which stands for augmented, if the reactions are generally,
+- It is considered to be type "A" which stands for augmented, if the reactions are generally,
   - Dose‐related
   - Predictable from drug pharmacology
   - Common
   - Reversible
   - Manageable with dose adjustment.

-- It is considered to be type B which stands for bizarre, if the reactions are generally,
+- It is considered to be type "B" which stands for bizarre, if the reactions are generally,
   - not dose related
   - unpredictable
   - uncommon